C-Bone-UCL/CrystaLLM-pi/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, please contact cyprien.bone.24@ucl.ac.uk or raise an issue on the gighub page
+For questions or support, please contact cyprien.bone.24@ucl.ac.uk or raise an issue on the github page